nasa/ow_autonomy/ow_plexil/src/plans/README.md

 The following represent the success criteria of the IdentifySampleLocationDemo plan.
 Note that the Plexil node must first be started (with or without a plan specified) to enable the RQT and RViz additions specified below.
+And you'll need to first refresh the topic menu in RQT.
 - In the Rqt image viewer select the `/sample_location` topic (last entry at the time of this writing).
 Once a point is selected the outlined contours of potential sample locations and the chosen target should show up.
 The green